Kundapura

 - Anegudde Vinayaka, Kamalashile and Maranakatte temples.

-- Gangolli — fishing harbour at the river mouth.
+- Gangolli, fishing harbour and sea-walk at the river mouth.

 See also